How do I find details of Coillte's Access Officers?

 Why is Coillte involved in wind energy?

 Coillte is involved in wind energy because we are committed to the development of sustainable energy in Ireland, as we move towards a sustainable future with enhanced energy security.
-As the largest provider of high quality sites to the renewable energy sector, Coillte is making a significant contribution to Ireland’s 2020 target of achieving 40% of its electricity consumption from renewable sources.
+As the largest provider of high quality sites to the renewable energy sector, Coillte has made a significant contribution to Ireland’s 2020 target of achieving 40% of its electricity consumption from renewable sources.
 Coillte is fully aligned with government and EU policy in terms of the role we play in relation to wind energy development in Ireland.
 Coillte supports proper planning and sustainable development, and we believe that wind energy has an important contribution to make to the social, environmental and economic pillars of sustainability.

 Where can I obtain information about planting a commemorative tree?